-You can find out more about how ADPKD is inherited by reading or downloading ‘How did I get ADPKD?’, which is available to read and download from our website (www.pkdcharity.org.uk).
-You will also find a link to a directory of all the UK genetics centres at the end of this page.
+You can find out more about how ADPKD is inherited in our information sheet ‘How did I get ADPKD?’, which is available to read and download from our website (www.pkdcharity.org.uk).
+You will also find a link to a directory of all the UK genetics centres at the end of this guide.

 What should I do if I am planning a pregnancy?

-Ideally, pregnancy planning should be offered to women with ADPKD.
-This is so that you understand before you fall pregnant how your kidneys will affect your pregnancy, and how being pregnant may affect your kidneys.
+Ideally women with ADPKD should be offered pregnancy planning with a GP, midwife, obstetrician or other pregnancy specialist.
+This is so that you understand before you become pregnant how your kidneys will affect your pregnancy, and how being pregnant may affect your kidneys.

-It’s also very important to make sure, where possible, that you are not on any medication that might affect the developing baby, and that any other medical problems that might change with pregnancy are monitored.
+Pregnancy planning is also very important to make sure, where possible, that you are not on any medication that might affect the developing baby.
+Any other medical problems that might change with pregnancy are monitored too.

-If you are thinking about becoming pregnant it’s advisable to talk to your GP or kidney doctor before you start trying to conceive.
-You may be referred to an obstetrician with an interest in medical problems in pregnancy.
+If you are thinking about becoming pregnant, it is advisable to talk to your GP or kidney doctor before you start trying to conceive.
+You may be referred to an obstetrician specialising in medical problems in pregnancy.

 It is recommended that you use a reliable form of contraception before you start trying for a baby.
 It’s important to be aware that contraceptive pills that contain the hormone oestrogen may not be suitable for some women with ADPKD, as they can increase blood pressure.

 Some common drugs taken by people affected by ADPKD are unsafe in pregnancy, because they may affect the developing baby.
 The most common drugs that should be changed if you become pregnant are listed in the following table.

 If you’re taking any medication and wish to become pregnant it’s important that you discuss your medication with your doctor.
 You may need to plan to switch to an alternative medication.
-Remember that it is inadvisable just to stop taking any medication unless your doctor has suggested that you do so, because this may put you and your pregnancy at risk of complications.
+Remember that it is inadvisable to stop taking any medication unless your doctor has suggested that you do so, because this may put you and your baby at risk of complications.
 In particular, good blood pressure control is important for a safe and successful pregnancy.

-Like all women who are planning to fall pregnant, it is recommended that you take folic acid every day for three months before you begin trying to conceive, and for the first 12 weeks of pregnancy.
-This helps to reduce the risk of problems affecting the neural tube, a tissue structure that eventually develops to form the baby’s spine and nervous system.
-These problems are known as neural tube defects, and include spina bifida, in which the spine doesn’t form properly.
+Like all women who are planning to become pregnant, it’s recommended that you take folic acid every day for 3 months before you begin trying to conceive, and for the first 12 weeks of pregnancy.
+This helps to reduce the risk of problems affecting the neural tube, tissue that eventually develops to form the baby’s spine and nervous system.
+These problems are known as neural tube defects, and include spina bifida, in which the spine does not form properly.
 Some specialists may advise you to take a higher dose of folic acid.